Microbiology/OpenMetagenomeToolkit/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/iprophage.svg?style=social)](https://twitter.com/iprophage)

 # The Open Metagenome Toolkit
 A collaborative and open source toolkit to facilitate metagenomic analysis.
-This toolkit focuses on virus metagenomics.

 **Maintained** by [Geoffrey Hannigan](http://microbiology.github.io)

-###Emphasis on Mobility
+###WARNING
-This toolkit is focused on mobility.
-Dependencies are minimal so just [download the most recent release](https://github.com/Microbiology/Microbiome_sequence_analysis_toolkit/releases) and you should be good to go.
+I am trying something new with this package so be aware that this is currently very much in development and likely has bugs.
+Feel free to use it, but for just be cautious and let me know if you encounter any issues.

 ###Getting Involved
 The goal is for this to be a collaborative effort that makes metagenomic analysis easier for everyone.
 Get involved as a **contributor** to get your **name** added to this repository homepage.